MelvDouc/reactfree-jsx/README.md

 # React-free JSX

 A package to use JSX and TSX with the full power of Vanilla JS minus the constraints of React.
-It is meant to be installed in a Vite project.

 ## Getting Started